360dialog/sdk-tester-ios/README.md

 // You can customise the image url of the inbox attachment campaign.attachmentURL = URL(string: "https://inapp-samples.s3.amazonaws.com/images/push-round@3x.png")!

-// The inbox will have a Deeplink as action to the Map app as action when tapped campaign.action = DTURLAction(url: URL(string:"https://www.360dialog.com/")!)
+// The inbox will have a URL as action when tapped campaign.action = DTURLAction(url: URL(string:"https://www.360dialog.com/")!)

 DTTester.send(campaign)